systerel/S2OPC/zephyr/README.md

 `zephyr_pubsub` provides an example of S2OPC PubSub demo over Zephyr.

-The demo runs a cache-based S2OPC PubSub (Not based on an OPC addresse space).
+The demo runs a cache-based S2OPC PubSub (Not based on an OPC address space).

 ### ZEPHYR S2OPC Client demo

 `zephyr_client` provides an example of S2OPC Client demo over Zephyr.

-The demo runs a cache-based S2OPC Client (Not based on an OPC addresse space).
+The demo runs a cache-based S2OPC Client (Not based on an OPC address space).

+### ZEPHYR S2OPC PtP demo

+`zephyr_ptp` provides an example of PtP clock synchronisation on Zephyr.

+The demo requires an hardware PtP-capable device to run successfully.
+It has been tested on STM NUCLEO-144 series.
+This demo is interactive and allows the user to start/stop specific clock-related measurement tests.

+### ZEPHYR S2OPC server demo

+`zephyr_server` provides an example of S2OPC server.

+The addresss space can be manually edited:
+- update the `xml/pubsub_server.xml` file
+- start `make regen` command to regenerate the `test_address_space.c` file

 ## Main design
-### Project
-One possible way to develop over S2OPC is to update an existing demo application provided in the repository. (`s2opc/samples/`)

-**TODO** : make a project from scratch out of s2opc folder ?

-This howto takes the example of `s2opc/samples/PubSub_ClientSerevr/zephyr/pubsub_test_server` The configuration files overload/complete the default configuration parameters:
-- `CMakelist.txt`
-- `prj.conf` + `boards/*.conf`

-All build requirements are resolved automatically by west and CMake.
-There is no additional configuration to be done.

 ### Code design - Server
 The main entry is in `pubsub_test_server.c`
 Hereunder is the typical sequence to create and start an OPC server: